igneus/Editio-Sti-Wolfgangi/README.markdown

 with gregorian chant.
 Some with Czech translations of the Latin texts.

-I prepare them for one specific choir, but maybe someone else can also use them.

 Each subdirectory beginning with an uppercase letter contains one ore more booklets.
 (Possibly in further subdirectories.)
 To compile it simply run 'rake' in that subdirectory.